SArunD/Mock-Bootstrap-Website/README.md

 **Goal:** To create a mock website using Bootstrap.

 I started working on this project because I wanted to increase my experience using Bootstrap, an amazing library for Web Development.
 I started out with just one webpage, the index.html, but, soon, I had four other pages and was creating a full-on mock website for a business/ company.
 This entire project took me about a week and about half of it was spent on organizing the bootstrap elements into websites and the other half was spent on styling using components provided by Bootstrap.
+I tried to make each webpage as responsive as possibe, meaning the different HTML elements will change depending on screen size and the level of zoom.
+This is to make sure that this project is uniform across all devices.

 ### Checklist